- Social media privacy concerns

 It is always a good idea to share without oversharing.
 You have to be extra careful when posting pictures of your kids and other family members.
 Also consider an option not to use geotags that often – not necessarily all of your 6739 followers need to know the location of your house or in which hotel you are currently staying.
 Well, you get the whole idea, right?

-On a final note, if you login to your social media accounts on public hotspots to kill some time of your daily commute, while waiting for a bus or to post some nice pictures from your favourite cafe, keep in mind that you are putting your account security at risk.
+On a final note, if you login to your social media accounts on public hotspots to kill some time of your daily commute, while waiting for a bus or to post some nice pictures from your favorite café, keep in mind that you are putting your account security at risk.

 Don’t trade away your privacy – use a VPN service like NordVPN, which will encrypt your internet traffic and protect your personal information from hackers and identity thieves.

 Try NordVPN with our 30-day money-back guarantee and see how easy it is to stay private and secure!